|

 | Dynastic Rise and Fall in Nanjing; grouped in gong mode:2 1 2 4 5 6 1 2) | Jinling Diao Gu |

-| Central section of a long scroll by Qiu Ying (full) 3 |
+| Central section of a long scroll after Qiu Ying (full) 3 |

 As for the name Jinling ("Golden Mound"), it was one of the most enduring historical and literary names for what is today Nanjing, especially when viewed through the lens of its ancient dynasties and ruined capitals.
-Untangling the city’s many names through history is complex and beyond the scope of this website.4 In Yang Biaozheng’s own day the city was officially known as Yingtian Prefecture, while names such as Nanjing (“Southern Capital”), Nandu (“Southern Capital”), and Jinling all remained in use in different contexts.4
+In Yang Biaozheng’s own day the city was officially known as Yingtian Prefecture, while names such as Nanjing (“Southern Capital”), Nandu (“Southern Capital”), and Jinling all remained in use in different contexts.

 Reconstructing the melody has begun with looking for melodic as well as poetic/literary structures.
 A glance at the original lyrics shows, for example, that the lyrics of Sections 1 and 7 are written in lines of 7+7 characters, while the tablature shows that in the first half of each is almost exactly the same, there are many note differences in the second halves.
 Meanwhile in Section 4 the structure looks as though it should be (7+7) x 4, but the last line seems corrupt.
 Other sections have short passages that also seem to give an indication of structure.

-All this suggests there may be some stylistic and perhaps editorial problems.
-To start with, the whole of the version in Qinqu Jicheng is printed so faintly that in many places one must consult the facsimile edition (Folio IV/17-24).
 There are also some clear mistakes in the tablature.
 Some are impossible to play as written, others are just not clear.
 As an example, Sections 2, 3 and 8 and part or parts of 9 seem clearly intended to be played in harmonics; all have indications of harmonics ending, but only one, near the end of Section 9, has instructions to begin harmonics.
-Particularly disconcerting is the fact that in some of the harmonic passages there appear the instructions shang or xia, as though one can slide during a harmonic.
+Particularly disconcerting is the fact that in some of the harmonic passages there appear the instructions "shang" (go up) or "xia" (go down), as though one can slide during a harmonic.

 One strange aspect with regard to the lyrics here is the use of "的那 dena", literally "of that", syllables that in earlier handbooks such as Zheyin Shizi Qinpu were used almost exclusively to pair with the left hand technique 對起 duiqi but otherwise had no meaning.
-The use of dena there is discussed, for example, under this Zheyin intro as well as this Cipai and Qin Melodies
+The use of dena there is discussed, for example, under this Zheyin intro as well as this Cipai and Qin Melodies commentary.

 Preface